SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

-If you have experience with Objective-C, you may be familiar with the fact that it provides two complementary ways to store values and references alongside objects.
+If you have experience with Objective-C, you may be familiar with the fact that it provides two complementary ways to store values and references alongside instances of a class.
 In addition to properties,
 Objective-C also has the concept of *instance variables*, which are used as a 'backing' store for the values stored in a property.